Nissan Patrol GR Common Problems and Solutions

 Problem:

-The car bumps excessively over any uneven surface.
+The car bumps too much over any uneven surface.

 Solution:

-If your Patrol has been used to tow something heavy, it's important to know that the rear shock absorbers take a lot of punishment as a result.
-If you can feel every bump in the road when driving, you need to check your rear shock absorbers for damage and order replacements from our parts list.
+If your Patrol has been used to tow something heavy, it is important to understand that the rear shock absorbers endure significant stress as a result.
+If you can feel every bump in the road when driving, you should check your rear shock absorbers for damage and order replacements from our parts list.

 Difficulty level